Frank Dobson: Political views

 In 2000, Dobson was named "Beard 2000" by the Beard Liberation Front, amid controversy over his claim that Labour spin doctors had told him to shave off his prize-winning beard for the upcoming elections for Mayor of London.
 Dobson said he had told them to "Stick it up their wicket".

 He was the subject of controversy for living in a council flat while receiving a six-figure minister's salary.
 He continued to live there, despite owning a large property in Yorkshire.
 In an interview in July 2014, he responded to this criticism, saying: "I first lived there when we were subtenants of a subtenant of a private landlord.
 We were then sold to Camden council.
 What should I have done?
 Exercised the right to buy, which I voted against?"

 In the Labour leadership controversy after Tony Blair's declaration he would step down within a year of September 2006, Dobson called for Blair to step down right away and end uncertainty.
 He also attacked Alan Milburn for making a "terrible mess" of the NHS.
 Milburn had been mentioned by Charles Clarke as a potential future Labour leader several hours earlier.

 Dobson was criticised for hypocrisy after he spoke against Post Office closures, then voted for such closures in Parliament.

 In the expenses scandal, he supported the Speaker of the House in his attempts to block exposure of expenses, arguing he was merely being scapegoated (for example, on BBC Radio 4 on 16 May 2009).
 He also supported the Speaker in allowing a warrant-less search of the offices of Conservative MP Damian Green.

 A survey of his constituents revealed that in 2008, Dobson responded to 69 letters out of 269 sent through WriteToThem.com, putting him in 605th place out of 638 MPs for which data was available.

 Personal life

 Dobson's brother Geoff, a schoolteacher, died of liver cancer on the eve of Labour's landslide general election victory in 1997.
 Dobson married Janet Mary Alker; they had three children.

 With his "portly frame, jovial expression and bright white beard", Dobson was sometimes compared jokingly to Father Christmas.
 He supported West Ham United.

-Frank Dobson's death on 11 November 2019, aged 79, was announced by his family the following day.
-The news drew tributes from former Labour prime ministers Tony Blair and Gordon Brown, his constituency successor Keir Starmer, and Labour's current London mayor, Sadiq Khan.
+Dobson died at Homerton University Hospital in London on 11 November 2019, at the age of 79.
+His death drew tributes from former Labour prime ministers Tony Blair and Gordon Brown, the then Labour leader Jeremy Corbyn, his constituency successor Keir Starmer, and Labour's current London mayor, Sadiq Khan.